tmux-python/tmuxp/doc/about.rst

 **Internals** teamocil and tmuxinator pipe configurations into commands. tmuxp turns configuration into a live :class:`Session` object with access to all window and pane data.
-See :ref:`ORM_AL`.
+See :ref:`internals`.

 **CLI** tmuxp's CLI can attach and kill sessions.